Winter trip shape

 Keep night one easy

 Breckenridge sits at 9,600 feet, so the first night should be simple.
-Get settled, hydrate, and pick one low-friction dinner instead of trying to prove the trip starts at full speed.
+Get settled, hydrate, and pick one easy dinner instead of trying to prove the trip starts at full speed.

 Core day